How To Find A Psychologist Near You

 When starting therapy, checking your psychologist's credentials can also be crucial.
 If you're interested in cross-referencing the psychologist's licensure, state licensing boards may offer a search tool.
 You can see when the psychologist received their license, the license expiration date, and other important information there.

-When selecting a psychologist, consider your comfort level as well.
-For a healthy therapeutic alliance to develop, it can be essential to feel confident sharing personal details and utilizing the advice of your psychologist.
+When selecting a psychologist, consider your comfort level, as well.
+For a healthy therapeutic alliance to develop, being confident in discussing personal details and utilizing the advice of your psychologist may be helpful.
 A high level of comfort can result from several factors, including the psychologist's communication style, preferred therapeutic modality, personality, and background.
-If you don't feel you're connecting well with your psychologist, it can be normal to notify them that you'd like to move forward with someone else.
+If you don't believe you're connecting well with your psychologist, notifying them that you'd like to move forward with someone else is normal.

 For some people, location, cost, and other factors can be barriers to in-person care with a psychologist.
 In these cases, online therapy may be an effective support method, and many psychologists have moved their practice online.